• Contact

 Hilliary agreed, telling the committee that increased research funding could drive industry spinouts and attract new employers across Norman, Oklahoma City, and Tulsa.

-That R&D focus mirrors recent legislative movement on technology transfer and commercialization, including SB 1530, which is currently on the governor’s desk, and SB 1670, which has advanced but is still moving through the process.
+That R&D focus mirrors recent legislative movement on technology transfer and commercialization, including SB 1530, which became law without the governor’s signature April 21, and SB 1670, which has advanced but is still moving through the process.
 Together, those measures aim to strengthen how university research is evaluated, managed and moved into the private sector, a link lawmakers increasingly see as essential if higher education investment is to translate into new companies, higher wages and regional growth.

 Taken together, the discussion aligns with the State Chamber’s Oklahoma Competes framework, which identifies innovation and entrepreneurship as a core pillar of long-term competitiveness alongside workforce, infrastructure and economic climate.